 PLAAY (Preventing Long-term Anger and Aggression in Youth) is a culturally relevant intervention that relies upon the stress reduction benefits of physical activity and Recast theory (Racial Encounter Coping Appraisal and Socialization Theory) to promote the development of healthy coping skills for Black male youth.
-Recast theory suggests that the more racial socialization (the more youth receive feedback and skills in navigating racially stressful encounters) one receives, the better prepared and confident one is to engage rather than avoid these encounters and use better decision making toward positive health outcomes.
-This training will teach participants how to see the impact of racial and gender stress, conflict, and literacy on youth who must cope daily with rejection from teachers, peers, police, and neighbors.
+Recast theory suggests that the more racial and gender coping socialization (psychoeducational skills and feedback in negotiating stressful racial and non-racial encounters) one receives, the more one is prepared and confident one is to engage rather than avoid these encounters.
+As a result, youth make healthier decisions in crisis situations.
+This training will teach participants how to identify the impact of racial and gender stress, conflict, and literacy on youth who cope daily with rejection from teachers, peers, police, family, and neighbors.